xyz27900/kayak/docs/api/cypress/commands.md

 - `.metamaskImportAccount()` is a query, and it is safe to chain further commands.

 ::: tip
-After importing an account, Metamask is automatically switched to the new account.
+After importing an account, MetaMask is automatically switched to the new account.
 To get new account data, you need to call [`cy.metamaskGetAccountData`](#metamaskgetaccountdata).
 :::